nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
-* has a need to transfer large number of contacts to new workers

-**Value proposition**: manage and organise large number of contacts faster than a typical mouse/GUI driven app
+**Value proposition**: Efficiently manage and organise a large number of contacts faster than a typical mouse/GUI driven app

 ### User stories